-Pixar’s CGI animation has recently been toeing the line between realism and cartoony.
-Backdrops tend to be lifelike, while characters are cute and colourful.
-Onward is Pixar’s first true success in bringing the two styles together, building a world that feels alive and draws you into the setting, instead of the two art styles clashing and making for an uncomfortable watch (we’re looking at you Good Dinosaur).
+Pixar’s CGI animation has recently been toeing the line between realism and cartoon.
+Backdrops tend to be lifelike, while characters are cute and colorful.
+Onward is Pixar’s first true success in bringing the two styles together, building a world that feels alive and draws you into the setting, instead of the two art styles clashing and making for an uncomfortable watch (we’re looking at you, Good Dinosaur).

-The film is also, as we’ve come to expect from Pixar, an original story, full of whimsy, and even sports a few Dungeons and Dragons references.
-The quest storyline of two brothers in a magical world is full of gags, childlike wonder, and Easter eggs for all the fantasy nerds out there.
+The film is also, as we’ve come to expect from Pixar, an original story full of whimsy, and even sports a few Dungeons and Dragons references.
+The quest storyline of two brothers in a magical world is full of gags, childlike wonder, and easter eggs for fans of the best fantasy movies.
 We also get some stellar vocal work from Chris Pratt and Tom Holland, making Onward stand out as one of Pixar’s newest hits as well as the visual benchmark for modern animation.

 Toy Story 3 is a sentimental masterpiece and the perfect finale to Andy and Woody’s saga.
-Yes, there’s a fourth film technically, but this was the title that completely rounded up the first two movies and left us all bawling in the cinema.
-From the clean animation to the tackling of mature themes, Toy Story 3 is arguably the reason why the series is recognised as one of the best you can find in cinematic history.
+Yes, there’s a fourth film, technically, but this was the title that completely rounded up the first two movies and left us all bawling in the cinema.

 Anyone can cook, even an anthropomorphic rat.
 Despite having one of the lowest opening box offices out of all Pixar films, Ratatouille is among Pixar’s most highly praised and beloved animations.
 The journey towards being a celebrated chef in Paris is an uphill battle for any rodent, and young Remi soon finds the odds, critics, and health inspectors up against him during his culinary quest.

-Ratatouille’s story is so fantastic that it helped it win best animated feature at the 80th Academy Awards.
-The intertwining of themes regarding prejudice, passion, and all the charming animated bursts of colour during the scenes when both rats and humans experience the universal joy that is flavour, fit together so seamlessly that it’s easy to understand why critics love this film.
+Ratatouille’s story is so fantastic that it helped nab Best Animated Feature at the 80th Academy Awards.
+The intertwining of themes regarding prejudice, passion, and all the charming animated bursts of color during the scenes when both rats and humans experience the universal joy that is flavor, fit together so seamlessly that it’s easy to understand why critics love this film.

-Brad Bird (director of The Iron Giant, and Ratatouille) famously said he wouldn’t do an Incredibles sequel unless he were certain he could make it as good as the first film, and after 14 years, he didn’t disappoint us.
+Brad Bird (director of The Iron Giant and Ratatouille) famously said he wouldn’t do an Incredibles sequel unless he were certain he could make it as good as the first – one of the best superhero movies ever made – and after 14 years, he didn’t disappoint us.
 Apart from some of the most imaginative fight sequences seen in modern animation in general, The Incredibles 2 shows a unique take on power and gender roles.

 It’s about how being a hero isn’t just Elastigirl saving the day, but it can also be being a parent, changing diapers, and getting the kids to school.
 Being a family is shown to be heroic in itself, giving a fresh spin on the superhero genre and making The Incredibles 2 feel just as smart, original, and fun for the whole family as the first movie was.

-Too often, family films follow the same light-hearted formula, steering clear of any stories on the bleaker side of the animated coin.
-Wall-E delivers dark themes, top tier visual storytelling, and quite possibly the cutest little robot you’ll ever see.
-At its core, it’s a movie about loneliness with a little animatronic wandering around the polluted and deserted landscape of future earth.
+Too often, family films follow the same lighthearted formula, steering clear of any stories on the bleaker side of the animated coin.
+Wall-E delivers dark themes, top-tier visual storytelling, and quite possibly the cutest robot you’ll ever see.
+At its core, it’s a movie about loneliness with a little animatronic being wandering around the polluted and deserted landscape of future earth.